 Audio compression is used at every stage of digital music production, from sound design to final processing.
 This makes it an important effect to learn and master.
 It can be used creatively and musically, but if it is used without thought, it can ruin your music.
-But what is audio compression, and why is it so important?
+But what exactly is audio compression, and why is it so important?
+This article covers everything about audio compression.
+So if you’re into music or are just curious about music recording, this post is for you!

-What is audio compression in music?
+What is audio compression?

 Audio compressors and limiters are used in the recording and mixing procedures to restrict an audio signal’s dynamic range and make it more constant in loudness.
 As a result, they may produce significantly louder and more professional recordings in the hands of an expert.

-Why is audio compression used?
+What is audio compression for?

 How does audio compression work?

-After the signal has exceeded the threshold, the attack time is the amount of time it takes to be compressed to the desired ratio.
+- Attack time: After the signal has exceeded the threshold, the attack time is the amount of time it takes to be compressed to the desired ratio.
 This will change the onset of the sound.
 For example, with a slow attack, you can quickly squeeze the sound of a loud guitar pick, and with a fast attack, you can give a soft instrument, like a keyboard, more punch.

-Once a signal crosses the threshold, the ratio tells how much it will be weakened (or compressed).
+- Ratio: Once a signal crosses the threshold, the ratio tells how much it will be weakened (or compressed).
 For example, audio volume is measured in decibels (dB); thus, if you choose a 3:1 compression ratio, every 3dB of the input signal over the threshold will yield 1dB of the output signal.

-The knee refers to how rapidly it goes from compressing to decompressing the signal.
+- Knee: The knee refers to how rapidly it goes from compressing to decompressing the signal.
 Since the compression of a soft knee starts gradually, the sound is less abrupt than that of a hard knee.
 Producer, engineer, and mixing artist Gus Berry says to use a “soft knee” for bass guitar and vocals and a “hard knee” for percussion instruments like the piano and kick drums.

-Since a compressor actively lowers the volume of parts of the signal, the output signal will be quieter than the signal that went in.
+- Make-up gain or output gain: Since a compressor actively lowers the volume of parts of the signal, the output signal will be quieter than the signal that went in.
 So if the signal level has gone down, “make-up gain” can bring it back up.
 Rodocker suggests playing the music while bypassing and turning on the compressor, then adjusting the make-up gain until the two sounds are about the same.

-What are the types of compressors?
+What are the different types of compressors?

 The overall influence on the sound is determined by the settings you make and the type of compressor you choose, so below are the audio compressors you can choose from.

-The tube compressor is one of the earliest compression methods employed by the Beatles and Motown.
+- Tube compressor: The tube compressor is one of the earliest compression methods employed by the Beatles and Motown.
 It is best for bass, drums, and vocals.
 According to Rodocker, the hallmarks of this style include “slower attack and release timings” and a “particular sound that listeners frequently think of as ‘old school’ or antique.”

-FET compressors are a type of analog compressor in which a field-effect transistor (FET) serves as the central component of the circuit.
+- FET compressor: FET compressors are a type of analog compressor in which a field-effect transistor (FET) serves as the central component of the circuit.
 These compressors act quickly and preserve transients better than other compressors.

-A parallel compression method combines a raw or moderately compressed signal with a highly compressed one.
+- Parallel compressor: A parallel compression method combines a raw or moderately compressed signal with a highly compressed one.
 When the softest sounds are amplified, the dynamic range is narrowed.
 The electric bass, vocals, and live sound benefit most from this.

-To adjust the intensity of one instrument’s influence, sidechain compression uses the volume of a different instrument as the master control.
+- Sidechain compressor: To adjust the intensity of one instrument’s influence, sidechain compression uses the volume of a different instrument as the master control.
 For example, it is common practice for dance/pop mixes to have the bass compressed more heavily around the time the kick drum is played.
 This helps the bass maintain its clarity and prominence throughout the song.
 The bass guitar and kick drums benefit most from this effect in dance pop.

-A multiband compressor enables you to compress individual frequency bands in a recording.
+- Multiband compressor: A multiband compressor enables you to compress individual frequency bands in a recording.
 For instance, if a vocal’s bottom end is overly boomy, it may be toned down but left alone.
 Vocals, acoustic guitars, and percussion sound the best here.

 If you want even more tips and insights, watch this video called “What is Audio Compression?
 How to Use a Compressor | LANDR Mix” from the LANDR YouTube channel.